 - The semi-circle: Push all the desks and tables against the walls and put the seats in a semi-circle, leaving a big space in the middle for students to stand in when doing warm-ups or pair work.

 - Face-to-face: When pairing up your students, get the tables out of the way and have them sit in their chairs facing their partners, randomly scattered around the room.
 Make sure to leave room between pairs so you can move around and listen in on their practice.

-- Back-to-back: Useful when practicing telephone speech, this setup tends to make students listen more to what is being said by their partner.
+- Back-to-back: Useful when practicing telephone speech, this setup tends to make students listen more to what their partner says.

 - Ordering in a fast-food restaurant

 - Sending a package by post